LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 * Exploiting rough-to-precise matching strategy to reduce ambiguity: (1) use depth information to get robust rough co-registration as the 3D landscape often stays globally stable over time; (2) use co-registered depth information for prediction to narrow down search space.
 * Upscale the matching performance for both hand-crafted and deep learning methods: (1) for hand-crafted method, check scale and rotation of keypoints to reduce ambiguity; (2) for deep learning method, introduce tiling scheme to improve precision for high resolution images.

 In the follwoing the methodology as well as experiments are demenstrated.
 If you are interested in using our method, please refer to the source code of MicMac Github [^4].
 We also provide 2 jupyter tutorials [^5] [^6] to familiarize you with the usage.
+We also provide an introduction video [^7].

 # Methodology